 Arts students should thoroughly read the exchange guidelines and faculty process on the Faculty of Arts Study Overseas page.

 Please note: Students seeking credit for Japanese language study while on exchange should see the Faculty of Arts eligibility requirements for Japanese on exchange.

-When applying for exchange you are required to list three partner institutions, in order of preference, where you would like to be placed for your exchange semester or year.
+When applying for exchange you are required to list three host universities, in order of preference, where you would like to be placed for your exchange semester or year.

-It is part of Study Overseas' job to place you at a partner institution.
-There is a limited number of places available at each institution, based on the balance of students sent between the two institutions over time.
+It is part of Study Overseas' job to place eligible students at a host university.
+There is a limited number of places available at each host university, based on the balance of students sent between the two institutions over time.
 This can mean a wide variation in the availability of places at our host universities.
 It may also be the case in a particular semester that there are no places available.

-Study Overseas provides place availability indicators on each partner’s application brochure:
+Study Overseas provides place availability indicators on each host university's application brochure:

-‘High competition for places’ indicates that there are usually many more applicants than places available for that partner institution and that often only one or two applicants per round will be successful in receiving a place there.
+‘High competition for places’ indicates that there are usually many more applicants than places available.

 For this reason, you are required to choose at least one preference which has either a Moderate or High availability of places so that we have the best possible chance of successfully placing you.
-When completing your Preferences and Credit questionnaire in the Global Learning Application System (GLAS), you will find that your third preference option will be restricted to only those institutions with a Moderate or High availability indicator to prevent students from selecting all High competition institutions, which may render you unable to be placed.
+When completing your Preferences and Credit questionnaire in SMART, you will find that your third preference option will be restricted to only those institutions with a Moderate or High availability indicator.
 Your first two preferences are unrestricted.